 - Connect with us on social media using #Welcome2Mason and follow our Instagram (@MasonNSFP) and Facebook (New Student and Family Programs)!
 We will be sharing useful tips about Mason and a student’s first year!

 - For families, New Student and Family Programs has curated a Family Orientation website that provides mirrored information of student content, but from a family lens.
-Families can also take part in a live Family Orientation program.
-To register and learn more information about both opportunities, visit the “Family Members” menu at the top of this page.
+To learn more, visit the “Family Members” menu at the top of this page.

 For a full list of items to complete before Orientation, click here.